krishnasreyes2001-lang/earthquake-catastrophe-model/README.md

 ### 1. Simulation Framework
 - Earthquake occurrences modelled using a Poisson process
 - Magnitudes, depth, and locations generated using bootstrap sampling
-- Synthetic dataset created to extend observations beyond historical limitations
+- Synthetic dataset created to extend observations beyond historical limitations (for 1000 years)

 ### 2. Ground Motion Estimation
 - Peak Ground Acceleration (PGA) estimated using an attenuation relationship